darrenks/nibbles/docs/tutorial_ancillary.md

 	1 2 3
 	1 2 3

-Higher dimension lists are concatenated first.
+Lists of dimension &#8805; 3 first concatenate their inner dimensions to become 2 dimensions.
 For printing purposes a string is considered a single value (not a list of chars).

 ### Multiple Outputs

-You can return multiple things (i.e. `1 2`).
+You can return multiple things (e.g. `1 2`).
 They will just be printed without any separators, in this case `12`.
 This behavior is likely to change in the future (todo).

 If the default behavior isn't what you want, you can fairly easily increase or decrease the dimensions of your list using `+` (concat) or `:~` (singleton).